-Finally, please note that there are both activity and content training videos for each activity, which you can watch to help you learn the activity before you do it with participants.
+Finally, please note that there are both activity and content training videos for each activity, which you can watch to help you learn the activity before you do it with

 Now let's look at some of these materials a bit more closely.
-Here is an example of an activity guide, for the Land Cover activity.
+Here is an example of an activity guide, for the Craters activity.